Research by Sue Cannon

 We are the only people in this still, calm, spacious scene, undisturbed by sight or sound of any busy world that may be asleep, nestled and hidden by the protective trees.

 Charles Richardson was a landscape and seascape painter in oil and watercolour in the traditional English and Victorian style.
-He was born in Newcastle, a middle son of T M Richardson Snr.
-He practised as a professional artist and drawing master in Newcastle after having received tuition by his father and his elder brother, Henry Burdon Richardson, as well as his more successful brother, Thomas Miles Richardson Jnr.
+He was born in 1829 in Newcastle, a middle son of T M Richardson Snr.
+He practised as a professional artist and drawing master in Newcastle after having received tuition by his father and his elder brother, Henry Burdon Richardson, as well as his more successful brother, Thomas Miles Richardson.
 He exhibited extensively in Newcastle and at the Suffolk Street Gallery, London.
-In addition, he regularly exhibited at the Royal Academy between 1856 and 1901, showing some 28 works.
+In addition, he exhibited regularly at the Royal Academy between 1856 and 1901, showing some 28 works.
 (1)

 At first his father’s work attracted little interest in Newcastle, but after his painting